LPBeaulieu/Brickogram-nonogram-mosaic-maker/README.md

 The instructions below are for Windows operating systems, but the code runs very nicely on Linux as well.

 Start by downloading the zipped working folder, by going to the top of this github repo and clicking on the green "Code" button, and then click on the "Download Zip" option.
 Extract the zipped folder to your desired location.
 Next, hold the "Shift" key while right-clicking in your working folder, then select "Open PowerShell window here" to access the PowerShell in your working folder and enter the commands described below.
-Make sure that you keep the "GIFS" folder within your working folder, in which you will place between 1 and 8 videos, GIFs or other animated image files that you wish to convert into flipbooks.
+Make sure that you keep the "Images" and "Font" folders within your working folder.
+You will place the pixelated images that you wish to be converted into nonograms in the "Images" folder, and the resulting title pages and clue sheets will be appended to the two PDF documents for the top and side panels.
+These PDF files will be created in the "Image" folder as well.

-<b>Step 1</b>- Install <b>Pillow</b> (Python module to handle the GIFS and other animated image files) using the following command:
+<b>Step 1</b>- Install <b>Pillow</b> (Python module to handle the pixelated image files) using the following command:

 ```
 py -m pip install --upgrade Pillow